possibilities/meteor-dom-reactions/README.md

 An experimental tool for learning about DOM reactions in Meteor

-*Note: Pretty rough.
-Currently adds a block element to the DOM which is only good for the most basic experiments (see [http://dom-reaction-experiments.meteor.com/](http://dom-reaction-experiments.meteor.com/)).
-I have an idea for a less obtrusive UI strategy that I hope to crank out at some point.*

 ## Usage

 In any template use the provided `showReactions` helper.
 Pass a unique label as the only argument: